Charles Allen (Washington, D.C., politician): 2018 election

-Deteriorating Relationship With DC Police Force and Union
+2022 election

+Allen ran unopposed in the 2022, winning nearly 94% of the vote in the General Election.

+Relationship with D.C. police force and union

-Despite endorsements from DC's police force and union early in his political career, Allen has been criticized more recently by DC's Police Union for weakening the police force by "shrinking" it, resulting in a crime wave the likes of which the city has not seen in 20 years.
+Despite endorsements from DC's police force and union early in his political career, Allen has been criticized more recently by DC's Police Union for weakening the police force by "shrinking" it, which they claim is the cause of an uptick in crime.
 In an advertisement released in April, 2022, the Police Union points to Allen and Phil Mendelson for the results of crime bills that do not support law enforcement.
 Subsequently, the Union made an urgent plea to Mayor Bowser, noting that two years of reform under the City Council have done nothing to increase safety, but rather Allen and Mendelson's reforms have resulted in more deaths, "The experiment is a failure, and people are dying."

 Further, by December 30, 2022, the police union released the following statistics of increases in crime since the reforms were enacted: "Armed robberies increased by 36%; Carjackings increased by 177%.
 Also noteworthy, the annual homicide rate was less than 90 in 2012; 104 and 105 in 2013 and 2014 respectively.

 "Some neighborhoods are suffering greatly from this violence," the D.C.
 Police Union said.
 "In Ward 2, for example, homicides have increased 440% when looking at the last three years against the previous three."

 The police union placed blame on the increase in violence on Ward 6 Councilmember Charles Allen who they claim has "turned a blind eye to concerned residents and public safety experts, rather he chooses to cater to an activist crowd whose agenda is anti-police whatever the cost."
 They continued by saying that Allen's reform measures have resulted in a tragic loss of life and an increase in violent crime."
 Allen's office responded, calling representation of the police force "lackluster," and blaming the uptick in gun violence across the city on the pandemic.